1. Cezanne's early years

 From 1880, Cézanne repeatedly painted a 1,011 metre Provençal mountain called Montaigne Sainte-Victoire.

-In total, he produced 44 oil paintings and 43 watercolours of this impressive rock.
+In total, he produced 44 oil paintings and 43 watercolours of this impressive peak.
 Cezanne’s strong feelings for the mountain can be seen from the following quote (taken from Joachim Gasquet’s 1921 biography):

 “Look at Ste-Victoire.
 What elan, what an imperious thirsting after the sun, and what melancholy, of an evening, when all this weightiness falls back to earth.”